From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 If you’re a close follower of this space, you might have already reached the conclusion that self-regulation at Big Tech companies isn’t possible.
 You may have arrived at that point in the past few years, or maybe even a decade ago when European Union regulators first launched antitrust actions against Google.

 Colclough agrees that the current situation is untenable and asserts that Big Tech companies are using participation in AI ethics research as a way to avoid actual regulation.
 “A lot of governments have let this self-regulation take place because it got them off the hook, because they are being lobbied big-time by Big Tech and they don’t want to take responsibility for putting new types of regulation in place,” Colclough said.

 She has no doubt that firing Gebru was an act of censorship.
 “What is it that she has flagged that Google didn’t want to hear, and therefore silenced her?”
 Colclough asked.
 “I don’t know if they’ll ever silence her or her colleagues, but they have definitely shown to the world — and I think that’s a point that needs to be made a lot stronger — that self-regulation can’t be trusted.”

 U.S. lawmakers and regulators were slow to challenge Big Tech, but there are now several ongoing antitrust actions in the U.S and other countries.
 Prior to a Facebook antitrust lawsuit filed last week, Google faced a lawsuit from the Department of Justice and attorneys general last month, the first U.S. case against a major tech company since the 1990s.
 Alongside anticompetitive business practices, the 60-page indictment alleges that Google utilizes artificial intelligence and user data to maintain its dominance.
+Additional charges are expected in the coming days.
 This fall, a congressional investigation into Big Tech companies concluded that antitrust law reform is needed to protect competitive markets and democracy.

 Collective action or tech worker unionization